bessinnica/Loc-markdig-azuredocs-test/articles/cognitive-services/Academic-Knowledge/GraphSearchMethod.md

 https://westus.api.cognitive.microsoft.com/academic/v1.0/graph/search?mode=lambda
 ```
 <br>
+For the
-For the *lambda* search, if we want to get the author IDs of a given paper, we can write a query like the following one.
+<em>lambda</em> search, if we want to get the author IDs of a given paper, we can write a query like the following one.

 ```
 MAG.StartFrom(@"{